 Nabesna Road is one of the most used gravel roads to get from one place to the national park to another.
 However, this is not the only significance of the path.
 Once you drive your way through the Nabesna Road, you’ll be so amazed that you’ll wish the journey will never end.
 It’s the most beautiful path in the area, as you keep your eyes on the abundant vegetation, the mesmerizing colors of nature and the big snowy mountains.
 Although there’s a speed limit with a maximum of 35 mph, you won’t feel nervous about having to drive slowly since the pace of the drive will let you adequately enjoy all the jaw-dropping beauty around you.

-Size may not matter, but astonishing natural parks definitely do – so make sure to find some time and visit Wrangell-St. Elias.
+Size may not matter, but astonishing natural parks do – so make sure to find some time and visit Wrangell-St. Elias.